I got to say, you know, regardless of how you feel about the president, President Bush had a rough weekend.

 Did you hear about this?

-Well, obviously you heard about it because all MSNBC has done is replay the disgruntled Iraqi journalist who uh threw the shoes at Bush, who, uh which by the way, he definitely dodged, I might add.
+Well, obviously you heard about it because all MSNBC has done is replay the disgruntled Iraqi journalist who threw the shoes at Bush, which, by the way, he definitely dodged, I might add, came up with a pretty good line.

-I think they were size ten.
+I think they were size 10.

-Uh but I don't know how many times I've seen this.
+But I don't know how many times I've seen this.

-Apparently the guy's disgruntled, he's a f in fear of Iran taking over the country and all of this.
+He's in fear of Iran taking over the country and all of this.

-But uh one thing you can say about the president, I mean, this is going to be his legacy that he's putting his entire presidency on.
+But one thing you can say about the president, I mean, this is going to be his legacy that he's putting his entire presidency on.

-He kept the country safe for eight years in office, and a lot of people wouldn't have said that possible on 912.
+And a lot of people wouldn't have said that possible on 9-12.

 The idea that we wouldn't be struck again.

-Now you don't want to speak too soon, but some are fearful that that may not be the case going forward.
+I don't want to speak too soon, but some are fearful that that may not be the case going forward.

 We shall see.

-Now, obviously, as I've said, and Rush is uh said earlier, there are some drawbacks to this, and I think the biggest drawback was this whole notion of compassionate conservatism, which was kind of a code word for throwing in the towel on fiscal restraint, and now we are nationalizing industries quicker than Bill Clinton's looking at interns.
+And I think the biggest drawback was this whole notion of compassionate conservatism, which was kind of a code word for throwing in the towel on fiscal restraint.

 I mean, this is really getting out of control.

-So we'll talk with the Trent Franks.
+So we'll talk with Trent Franks.

-We'll talk about spending the trillion dollar deficit that we've got for uh this year that we're in right now, the uh fiscal year for the Fed starts in October, uh how to fix the Republican brand.
+We'll talk about spending, the trillion-dollar deficit that we've got for this year that we're in right now.

-And it's quite frankly, easy to fix the Republican brand.
+And it's quite frankly easy to fix the Republican brand.

 It's not complex.

-Uh try saying no to a few special interests.
+Try saying no to a few special interests.

 Don't go along with the environmental left.